diffblue/gitlab/doc/development/documentation/index.md

 ## Automatic screenshot generator

-You can now set up an automatic screenshot generator to take and compress screenshots, with the help of a configuration file known as **screenshot generator**.
+You can now set up an automatic screenshot generator to take and compress screenshots with the help of a configuration file known as **screenshot generator**.

 ### Use the tool